 accuracy captures the proportion of observations correctly predicted (in a given class).
 The Macro F1 is a score that aggregates class-based F1 scores.
 The F1 is the harmonic mean between precision (proportion of chips predicted in one class actually belonging to that class) and recall (proportion of chips belonging to a given class being predicted as such).
 We use both the weighted Macro F1 as well as the averaged Macro F1.
 The latter takes the standard mean of the F1 scores for each class, while the former weights each F1 by the proportion of chips in each class.

 In addition to traditional performance scores, we also evaluate how similar the spatial pattern of predictions is to that of the original labels.
-The measures described above are all “spatially unaware” in the sense that they quantify different aspects of the correctness of a model’s predic- tions but ignore their spatial patterning.
+The measures described above are all “spatially unaware” in the sense that they quantify different aspects of the correctness of a model’s predictions but ignore their spatial patterning.
 Two sets of results may have the same amount of correct